-As of December 31, 2019, there were no loans on nonaccrual status.
-During the year ended December 31, 2020, the Company placed the loans for Delray Plaza and The Residences at Annapolis Junction on nonaccrual status with total amortized cost basis of \$13.6 million.
+During the year ended December 31, 2020, the Company placed the loans for Delray Beach Plaza and The Residences at Annapolis Junction on nonaccrual status with total amortized cost basis of \$13.6 million.
 As a result, there was \$5.1 million of interest income not recognized during the twelve months ended December 31, 2020.
+As of December 31, 2021, there were no loans on non-accrual status.